October 2021 Newsletter <---Click to Open

 Classroom space/physical distancing

-Students must wear cloth face coverings when distance is not possible, when in common school areas
+Students will wear cloth face coverings indoors, when in or moving through common school areas

 Art, gym, music, computer, library and maker space will happen in the classrooms, when not able to be held outside.